uabrc/uabrc.github.io/docs/data_management/transfer/globus.md

 7. quota fail - Fails instead of retries when the target storage quota is exceeded.
 8. Apply filter - Filter rules can be used to customize and fine-tune the transfer process, ensuring that only the desired files/directories are transferred while excluding others based on the rules defined.

-Below the "Transfer Settings", there are other options you can enable to customize notification of success/failure, and schedule the transfer to occur at specific time.
+Below the "Transfer Settings", there are additioanl options available that you can enable to customize notification of success/failure, and schedule the transfer to occur at specific time.

 ### Common Errors